Books by Raquel

 Years later, when Cepeda had become a successful journalist and documentary filmmaker, the strands of her DNA would take her further, across the globe and into history.
 Who were her ancestors?
 How did they—and she—become Latina?
 Her journey, as the most unforgettable ones often do, would lead her to places she hadn’t expected to go.
 With a vibrant lyrical prose and fierce honesty, Cepeda parses concepts of race, identity, and ancestral DNA among Latinos by using her own Dominican-American story as one example, and in the process arrives at some sort of peace with her father.

-This compelling narrative will be published in spring 2013 by Atria Books, a division Simon & Schuster.
+This compelling narrative was published in spring 2013 by Atria Books, a division Simon & Schuster.

 Praise for Bird of Paradise